• Skip to main content

 Ingredients

-Below I discuss the ingredients and possible substitutions in case you don’t have a specific ingredient.
-However, if you are looking for the specific measurements of each ingredient, be sure to scroll down to the bottom of this article, just above the comments, for the printable recipe card, which includes all the ingredients and the specific amounts of each one.
+Below, I discuss the ingredients and possible substitutions if you don’t have a specific ingredient.
+However, if you are looking for the specific measurements of each ingredient, scroll down to the bottom of this article, just above the comments, for the printable recipe card, which includes all the ingredients and the specific amounts of each one.

 Overhead view of individual ingredients for Lemon Cool Whip Cookies with blue labels with titles in white text on top of white marble tile.